-This is a super simple idea for promoting fine motor skills in young children.
-It’s also a fun way to get your kids to exercise the muscles in their hands, fingers, and arms that are necessary for holding a pencil and writing.
+This is a super simple spider or Halloween idea for promoting fine motor skills in young children.
+This spider web activity for preschoolers is also a fun way to get your kids to exercise the muscles in their hands, fingers, and arms that are necessary for holding a pencil and writing- or fine motor skills.

 - Elmer’s Liquid Glue